Derek Fisher (baseball)

-Derek Joseph Fisher (born August 21, 1993) is an American professional baseball outfielder who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Houston Astros, Toronto Blue Jays and Milwaukee Brewers.
-He attended the University of Virginia, where he played college baseball for the Virginia Cavaliers.
+Derek Joseph Fisher (born August 21, 1993) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Houston Astros, Toronto Blue Jays, and Milwaukee Brewers.
+He played college baseball for the Virginia Cavaliers.

 Amateur career

 Fisher attended Cedar Crest High School in Lebanon, Pennsylvania.
 Playing for the school's baseball team, Fisher had a .440 batting average with nine home runs in his junior year, and was named to the all-state's first team.
-He also competed in national showcases.
 Baseball America ranked Fisher as the ninth-best high school prospect and best Pennsylvania prospect available in the 2011 Major League Baseball draft.
 As a senior, he batted .484 with 11 home runs and 28 runs batted in (RBIs), and was named the Gatorade Player of the Year for Pennsylvania.
 He was selected by the Texas Rangers in the sixth round of the draft, but did not sign.
 He enrolled at the University of Virginia to play college baseball for the Virginia Cavaliers baseball team.

 As a freshman, Fisher batted .288 with seven home runs and 50 RBIs, and was named a Freshman All-American by Louisville Slugger and invited to participate in the College Home Run Derby.
 In 2013, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and was named a league all-star.
 Fisher was named a preseason All-American in 2014.
 In February 2014, he was named the Atlantic Coast Conference Player of the Week.
 On March 17, 2014, Fisher had surgery to remove a hamate bone from his right wrist, which caused him to miss 25 games of the 2014 season.